strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/installation/cli.md

    * `Quickstart (recommended)`, which uses the default database (SQLite)
    * `Custom (manual settings)`, which allows to choose your preferred database

+3. When terminal asks `Would you like to use a template?`, type `y` for yes or `n` for no then press Enter.

+4. (Templates only) Among the list of use cases, choose one for your Strapi project.

-3. (Custom installation type only) Among the list of databases, choose a database for your Strapi project.
+5. (Custom installation type only) Among the list of databases, choose a database for your Strapi project.

-4. (Custom installation type only) Name your project's database.
+6. (Custom installation type only) Name your project's database.

 ## Running Strapi